meyda/meyda/docs/guides/online-web-audio.md

 [new-issue] so that we can clarify this document for everyone.

-Today we'll build a website that plays an audio file, and shows the user the volume of the audio as it plays.
+Today we'll build a website that plays an audio file, and shows the user the level (how loud the sound is) of the audio as it plays.
 Lets get started!

 ## 1. Create a website project using your favorite tool